asdfmi/agent-flow/docs/operator_overview.rst

 Roles and Permissions
 ---------------------
 The default deployment does not enforce authentication.
-If you host Browgent in a multi-tenant environment, front the portal with an authentication proxy and restrict access to ``/admin`` according to your operational policies.
+If you host Browgent in a multi-tenant environment, front the portal with an authentication proxy and restrict access to the portal according to your operational policies.

 Need More Detail?
 -----------------